AiJared/Python-RoadMap/OOP/OOP_Readme.md

 If a container class provides implementations for both __len__ and __getitem__, a default iteration is provided automatically.
 Furthermore, once an iterator is defined, default functionality of __contains__ is provided.

 The expression *a is b* evaluates whether the identifiers a and b are **aliases** for the same object.
 The expression a == b is testing a notion of whether the two identifiers reference **equivalent** values.
 The notion of **equivalence** depends upon the context of the class, and semantics is defined with the __eq__ method.
 However, if no implmentation is given for __eq__, the syntax a == b is legal with semantics of a is b, that is, an instance is equivalent to itself and no others.

+You should be aware that some natural implications are not automatically provided by Python.
+For example, the __eq__ method supports syntax a == b, but providing that method does not affect the evaluation of syntax a != b.